 Every conversation should feel authentic and two-sided.
-When they say they need a month to decide – listen and believe them.
+When they say they need a month to decide, listen and believe your customer.
 Send genuine follow-ups.
 Remind them of their timeline.
 Don’t overdo it at the risk of losing the sale completely.
 Practice empathy.
 Put yourself in their shoes and do what you can assuage their concerns in a reasonable way.

 “A customer’s behaviors and comments can reveal a great deal about his or her needs.
 However, it takes strong customer empathy and engagement in order to capture and act on that intelligence.” -Ambalika Sudan, Salesforce IQ

 Give them what they need when they need it

-It’s simple when you think about it, but not every person needs the same message at the same time.
-Maybe one person needs a comprehensive product guide when they’re two weeks into their buying decision but another could really use a 20% discount to close the deal.
-Again, listen to their needs and build a custom program around them.
+Maybe one buyer needs a comprehensive product guide two weeks into their buying decision.
+However, another could really use an online sales demo to close the deal.
+Again, listen to their needs and build a custom program.
 Anticipate their journey based on past customers’ actions and feedback.

 Are you ready to fine-tune your marketing mix based on your buyer’s journeys?
 When you provide extra care, attention, and a personal touch, your customers will respond, refer, and return to you again.
 Educate and support your prospects in thoughtful ways and you’ll be building more business in no time!